 Lynch Syndrome (also known as hereditary non-polyposis colorectal cancer or HNPCC) is a rare condition that may cause a family history of bowel cancer.
 Conditions that run in families are known as familial or hereditary.

 Lynch Syndrome is the most common cause of hereditary bowel cancer.
 Fewer than 5 in 100 (5%) of all bowel cancers are linked to Lynch Syndrome.
 Women with Lynch Syndrome also have an increased risk of developing womb (endometrial) cancer.

 There is also a slight increase in risk of developing cancer of the ovaries.
-People with Lynch Syndrome also have an increased risk of stomach, pancreas, biliary and bladder cancers.
+People with Lynch Syndrome also have an increased risk of stomach, pancreas, biliary and bladder and other cancers.

 Knowing about risk and having regular screening may help prevent some cancers and detect others in the early stages when they’re curable.

 Lynch Syndrome may be suspected in families with close blood relatives who have developed bowel, womb and ovarian cancer over several generations.
 We have two copies of each gene – one from each of our parents.
 If someone has Lynch Syndrome it means they have a healthy gene but also one that’s faulty.